 3. Masai Mara National Reserve Kenya

 One of the major and most popular travel destinations for tourists is found in Kenya.
 The Masai Mara National Reserve Kenya is known as Africa’s Greatest Wildlife Reserve.
-The region is home to lots of African lion and the Masai people.
+The region is home to lots of African lions and the Masai people.
 With 570 recorded species of birds, 95 species of mammals with more than 2 million Wildebeest, Zebra and Thomsons Gazelle annual migration, this is definitely one of the places to be in Africa and July to October is the season of the year you would not want to miss as this is when most of the animal migration are witnessed.

 2. The Victoria Falls

 At the southern part of Africa; between Zambia and Zimbabwe is one of the major natural wonders in Africa and one of the 7 wonders of the world.
 The Victoria Falls is practically the largest waterfall in the world.
 This recognition comes from combining the height and width together to create the largest single sheet of flowing water.
-The falls is best viewed from the Zambian side and between June and July.
-This is because at the heart of rainy season, it is nearly impossible to see the base of the Fall.
-Some of the activities you can engage in while at the Victoria Falls include hiking or walking the trails along the top of the falls and across the gorge.
+The Falls is best viewed from the Zambian side and between June and July.
+This is because at the heart of rainy season, it is nearly impossible to see the base of the Falls.
+Some of the activities you can engage in while at the Victoria Falls include hiking or walking the trails along the top of the Falls and across the gorge.
 These trails give you a face to face view of the falls and follow the falls all along the opposite side of the gorge.

 1. The Pyramids and the Sphinx